kdrag0n/protonaosp.kdrag0n.dev/docs/discover/features.md

 ## Under-the-hood tweaks {#tweaks}

-We've fixed some minor bugs from Google's stock OS:
+We've fixed some minor issues and annoyances from Google's stock OS:

 - Better 5 GHz Wi-Fi signal retention
 - High-resolution recents overview
 - Fixes for some AOSP bugs
-- Latest Chromium WebView

 ## Privacy and security